MihaiCiorascu/MovieDatabase/README.md

   - Enabled persistent storage for movie data.

 - **Qt Framework**:
-  - Used for GUI development, leveraging layouts, widgets, and the signals-and-slots mechanism.
+  - Used for GUI development, leveraging layouts, widgets and the signals-and-slots mechanism.

 - **Model-View Architecture**:
   - Separated data from its visual representation for efficient and scalable user interfaces.